BadLuck247/TicTacToe/README.md

 # TicTacToe
--Start Download and Install Atom Editor
+- Start Download and Install Atom Editor
--Download Live Server Package
+- Download Live Server Package
 # About
 - Tictactoe minimax recursive algorithmn
 # To do